tc39/proposal-intl-segmenter/README.md

 #### `%SegmentIterator%.prototype.following(from)`

-Move the iterator index to the boundary following the code unit index _from_ (or after its current index if _from_ is *undefined*).
+Move the iterator index to the boundary following the code unit index _from_ (or after its current index if _from_ is not provided).
 Returns *true* if the end of the string was reached.

 #### `%SegmentIterator%.prototype.preceding(from)`

-Move the iterator index to the boundary preceding the position before the code unit index _from_ (or before its current index if _from_ is *undefined*).
+Move the iterator index to the boundary preceding the position before the code unit index _from_ (or before its current index if _from_ is not provided).
 Returns *true* if the beginning of the string was reached.

 #### `get %SegmentIterator%.prototype.index`